leonhard-s/auraxium/docs/usage/basic/getting-started.rst

 .. note::

-   When using pre-release versions of Auraxium as a dependency for your own packages, be sure to to pin the exact version used in ``setup.py`` or ``requirements.txt``.
+   When using pre-release versions of Auraxium as a dependency for your own packages, be sure to pin the exact version used in ``setup.py`` or ``requirements.txt``.

    The API for these versions should not be considered stable and could break your application with the next minor version upgrade.